ofmla/devito-wiki/Using-Devito-on-GPUs-with-PGI-OpenACC..md

 The installation will continue with examples and PGI CUDA components.
 After another couple of minutes you will be asked if you want to install Open MPI library.
-One should install this library if aims to running Devito over multiple GPUs with MPI.
+One should install this library if aims to run Devito over multiple GPUs with MPI.
-If so, press enter and then yes in order to install Open MPI onto your system.
+If so, press `enter` and then type `yes` in order to install Open MPI onto your system.
 Then you will be asked:
 - `Do you want to enable NVIDIA GPU support in Open MPI? (y/n)` *Answer y(es)*
-- `Do you wish to obtain permanent license key or configure license service? (y/n)` *Answer no*
+- `Do you wish to obtain permanent license key or configure license service? (y/n)` *Answer n(o)*
-- `Do you want the files in the install directory to be read-only? (y/n)` *Answer no*
+- `Do you want the files in the install directory to be read-only? (y/n)` *Answer n(o)*

 After the installation is finished you should take care of the required paths:
 ```